 Turnitin is available as a Moodle plugin and the following points should be noted when considering Turnitin as a route for eSubmission of coursework:

 - The main purpose is for originality checking and therefore accepts only text-based file formats (Word, PDF, etc.) that are under 40Mb in size.
+See the student guide to Turnitin assignments.

 - Group submissions and feedback are not supported as documents can only be submitted by individual students.
+See the Moodle Assignments for group submissions and originality checking.

 - Feedback and grading is available through Feedback Studio (previously known as GradeMark) which provides weighted and qualitative rubrics, grading forms, bubble and text comments overlaid on submissions, and audio comments.